jeffpar/pcjs.v1/disks/pcx86/tools/other/norton/3.00/README.md

 [Norton Utilities 3.00 (1984-12-07)](#directory-of-norton-utilities-300-1984-12-07) is from the [PCjs Personal Disk Collection](/disks/pcx86/personal/) and predates previously known copies of version 3.00.
-Pictures of the diskette and accompanying note from Peter Norton are provided [below](#disk-images).
+Scans of the diskette and accompanying note from Peter Norton are provided [below](#diskette-scans).
 Coincidentally, we acquired the diskette on December 7, 2018, exactly 34 years after the files were created.

-One or both of the newer releases of version 3.00 were probably a response, at least in part, to the [notice](#disk-images) that Peter Norton included with the original release:
+One or both of the newer releases of version 3.00 were probably a response, at least in part, to the [notice](#diskette-scans) that Peter Norton included with the original release:

     I'm sorry to intrude with a last-minute warning, but even after extensive testing, a significant